xataio/pgzx/README.md

 ## Why Zig?

 [Zig](https://ziglang.org/) is a small and simple language that aims to be a "modern C" and make system-level code bases easier to maintain.
-It provides safe memory management, compilation time code execution (comptime), and a standard library.
+It provides safe memory management, compilation time code execution (comptime), and a rich standard library.

 Zig can interact with C code quite naturally: it supports the C ABI, can work with C pointers and types directly, it can import header files and even translate C code to Zig code.
 Thanks to this interoperability, a Postgres extension written in Zig can, theoretically, accomplish anything that a C extension can.
 This means you get full power AND a modern language and standard library to write your extension.